 Developer Certification of Origin (DCO)¶

-To make a good faith effort to ensure licensing criteria are met, ROS 2 Navigation encourages the Developer Certificate of Origin (DCO) process to be followed.
+To make a good faith effort to ensure licensing criteria are met, Nav2 encourages the Developer Certificate of Origin (DCO) process to be followed.

 The DCO is an attestation attached to every contribution made by a